sericson0/TigerTango/README.md

 Here I show how to install *TDR NOVA*, a powerful and free parametric EQ by Tokyo Dawn Records.

 1) Go to https://www.tokyodawn.net/tdr-nova/ and select the correct installer for your computer
-2) Run the installer on your computer (If on Windows, you need to open the downloaded zip file)
+2) Run the installer on your computer
 3) Accept the license agreement and click through next on each popup.
+4) Open Virtual DJ options, search **vstFxFolder**, and set to where your VST3 files save to.
+On Windows this is "C:\Program Files\Common Files\VST3"
-4) Close and restart Virtual DJ
+5) Close and restart Virtual DJ

 * Tokyo Dawn has some additional nice free and paid plugins.
 * https://analogobsession.com/ hvas a number of free analog emulations that are worth checking out